The Customization Guardrail

 ⓘ

-The gate does NOT cover a plugin’s configuration / documentation surface — CLAUDE.md, docs/*.md, voice.xml (both hooks/voice.xml and scripts/voice.xml), and agents/*.md (subagent definitions, including the historian-*.md files).
-Those are free to edit without [PLUGIN-LOCK].
-CONDENSE owns them as part of its waterfall meta-cognition step: tuning voice injections based on phase-footer notes, refreshing historian definitions, refining the working-memory CLAUDE.md. ⓘ
+The gate does NOT cover the plugin’s soft/meta-cognitive learning surface — CLAUDE.md, docs/*.md, voice.xml (both hooks/voice.xml and scripts/voice.xml), and agents/*.md (subagent definitions, including the historian-*.md files).
+Those files can shape behavior, but they are not the testable logic surface PLUGIN-LOCK protects.
+They are free from [PLUGIN-LOCK] while still being governed by phase discipline: CONDENSE owns them as part of its waterfall meta-cognition step, tuning voice injections from phase-footer notes, refreshing historian definitions, and refining working-memory CLAUDE.md files. ⓘ

 How it works — the OR-gate